Documents show undisclosed EPA health concerns on fracking chemicals

 You hear a lot of health complaints like these — and confusion about them — in communities near the oil and gas fields of America.

-Pennsylvania residents alone filed 9,000 complaints about drilling pollution and well problems from 2004 to 2016.
-That's one complaint for every well drilled.
+Pennsylvania residents alone filed 9,000 complaints about drilling pollution and well problems from 2004 to 2016, according to the investigative news site Public Herald.
+That’s one complaint for every well drilled.
 Federal scientists have concluded that oil and gas production can pollute water in several ways.

 Though it’s hard to prove cause and effect between a chemical and illness, Western Pennsylvania pediatrician Edward Ketyer fears a crisis in the making.